Mirantis/k0rdent-demos/README.md

 ### Supported Operating Systems

 This demo is intended for UNIX-like systems such as Linux (e.g., Ubuntu, RHEL, etc.) or macOS.
-While this might work under other environments, they have not been tested or officially supported.
+While this might work under other environments, it have not been tested or officially supported.
 For the most reliable experience, we recommend using Linux or macOS.

 ### Prerequisites